xsoder/buffer-manager.nvim/README.md

 ### Manual Installation (Linux/macOS)

-If you don't use a package manager, you can install buffer-manager.nvim manually:
+If you don't use a package manager, you can install it manually:

 1. Clone the repository: